 What’s a WordPress Facebook Widget?

 When we talk about widgets, we mean 2 similar things: WordPress widgets, and widgets in a more general sense.

 First, WordPress widgets are things that you can add to your website’s sidebar, footer, and widget-ready areas.
 What kinds of things?
 By using widgets, you can add several features to your site, like menus, popular post lists, calendars, banner ads, social icons, and more.

-For example, when you visit a website, look at their sidebar area.
+For example, when you visit a website, look at its sidebar area.
 Each block of content in the sidebar is a widget.

 What do we mean by widgets in a more general sense?
 “Widget” can also refer to a bit of code that you can use to embed content on any type of website, not just WordPress.